manwar/theweeklychallenge/content/blog/bloom-filter.md

 ***
 <br>

-I have heard about it but never got the opportunity to use it any real projects.
+**Bloom** filter, I have heard about it but never got the opportunity to use it any real projects.
 Recently I was reading this [**research paper**](https://openaccess.city.ac.uk/id/eprint/14304/) that reminded me to give it a try.

 Imagine you are running a massive website with billions of users.
 When someone tries to sign up with a username, you need to check if that username is already taken.